Skip to content

 Setting the scene

-Kspace takes children to the Kimberley in 1990.
+Kspace took children to the Kimberley in 1990.
 The Kimberley is a distinctive landscape of rugged beauty, with a diversity of wildlife and a rich Indigenous history, including deep cultural connections that continue today.

-Questions children can keep in mind if visiting this scene at the Museum are:
+Questions children can keep in mind:

 • What animals are seen, and what do they reveal about the location and climate?